Reading time: 7 min.

 How to stop hair shedding

 If your hair is coming out at a normal rate, there’s nothing to worry about.
-Accept that some hair shedding is a natural part of hair growth, and look forward to the fresh new hair that will grow in their place.
+Accept that some hair shedding is a natural part of hair growth, and look forward to the fresh new hair that will grow in its place.

-But if you’re losing too much hair, it’s essential that you take steps to stop shedding and stimulate new hair growth.
+However, if you’re losing too much hair, it’s essential that you take steps to stop shedding and stimulate new hair growth.
 Here’s what you can do.

 1. Seek professional advice